 Life expectancy is an important consideration in determining when to take OAS and CPP.
 The average life expectancy for current 65 year-old Canadians is 86 and 88 for men and women, respectively.
 Taken as early as possible, these government pensions will be collected for 26 and 28 years on average.

 Simply put, deferring OAS and CPP a few years results in effective annual returns of 7% and 8%, respectively, every year for the rest of your life.
 Additionally, the current break-even point for a 60 year old to collect CPP early at age 60 is age 74 – meaning if you live past 74 you are better off to take CPP at 65 vs 60.
 For average males living to age 86 that is a 64% pension (taken at age 60) for twenty-six years, equivalent to that of a full pension for 16.64 years.
 Waiting until age 65 and collecting a 100% pension for twenty-one years is just less than waiting until age 70 and collecting a 142% pension for 16 years (142% x 16 years = 22.72 years).

 Assuming average health and life expectancy, it is best to defer CPP and OAS to age 70, in order to maximize your benefits.
+By deferring until age 70, you will receive a monthly payment of 42% more CPP than if you started receiving it at 65, and 36% higher OAS payments compared to taking it at age 65.
+The current break-even point for a 65 year old to collect CPP and OAS at age 70 is age 78 – meaning if you live past 78 you are better off to take CPP at 70 vs 65.
 Plan your cash flow and income requirements, and determine if and when OAS and CPP can and should be deferred.